 Staying Tuned In

 To have a better understanding of what is approved and covered and what can be reimbursed and under what criteria requires one to be constantly updated with the CMS rules & regulations and changes thereof.

 Nearly every quarter some minor and major changes are being made to various ASC policies and payment rates.
 For instance, beginning with the January 2015 ASC payment system quarterly update change request, one can check out the list of drugs and biologicals with corrected payments rates, for a particular quarter, which have changed, from the CMS website.

 Those working in the Coding and billing section are certainly kept on their toes as they need to analyze the physician documentation notes and then code and bill accordingly.
 Based on the claims, if rejected, the whole process will need to be repeated and substantial proof to be attached.

-In all, running ASCs is not an easy task, despite them helping bring down costs for the government yet maintain the quality of healthcare.
-Flexibility but with added responsibilities seems to the underlying sentiment.
+In all, running ASCs is not an easy task, despite them helping bring down costs for the government and maintain the quality of healthcare.
+Flexibility but with added responsibilities seems to be the underlying sentiment.

 ASC reimbursement as a percentage of hospital outpatient department reimbursement has however seen a steady decline since 2003.

 Medical Billers and Coders (MBC) offer complete transparency and control of the ASC revenue cycle along with key analytics, actionable insights, recommendations, and proven strategies.
 Such offerings will maximize the ASC’s efficiency, profitability, and physician disbursements.
 To know more about ASC billing and coding contact us at firstname.lastname@example.org.